Last update: Jun 02, 2023 18:58 p.m. EDT

 Last update: Mar 15, 2023 21:29 p.m.
 UTC

-.
-You can register to vote by mail in Florida by printing a voter registration form, filling it out, and mailing it to your local election office.
+Florida offers online voter registration.
+You can register by mail to vote in Florida by printing a voter registration form, filling it out, and mailing it to your local election office.
 You can also register to vote in person if you prefer.

-To register in Florida you must:
+To register in Florida, you must: